-Sometimes, the troubleshooting becomes the most difficult phase of robot development.
-Many a late night can be spent trying to get the robot to work the way it's supposed to work.
-One such group at a competition spent five hours trying to get a Sumo wrestling robot to work right with no luck.
+Even when testing and trouble shooting is performed for each subsystem, it can still be the most difficult part of robot development.
+For example, a group at a recent robotics competition spent five hours trying to get a Sumo wrestling robot to work right with no luck.
 Later, by utilizing the BASIC Stamp's Debug Terminal, the testing and troubleshooting took less than 5 minutes.